DoeringChristian/VimIT/README.md

 ## Printing a Template:

-Templates can be printed into your programm by pressing "t" followed by the register in which the template is located.
+Templates can be printed into your programm by pressing "<leader>t" followed by the register in which the template is located.
 If you have written the template in the same document you have to copy it into a register.
 VimIT will now parse the template and the first time it encounters an undefined variable it will ask you to enter a list of expressions for this variable.
 These expressions